Do Go On - 400 - The Millennium Dome Heist

 His beloved Porsche.

-so we're going to have our best go at doing this.
+So we're going to have our best go at doing this.

 Yes.

-Obviously, we'll have to remember one of the last times that we did this
+Obviously, we'll have to remember one of the last times that we did this without Matt when we got

-without Matt when we got to the shout-out section where people have been
+to the shout-out section where people have to.

-They've been supporting the show on Patreon.
+they've been supporting the show on Patreon,

-who had joined about seven hours
+And I ended up shouting at someone who joined about seven hours before.

-before.
-Well luckily Matt's been really organized lately and he has already marked these down so we
+and he has already marked these down.

-scenario.
-So yeah first part of this Patreon section of the podcast is a little section that has that jingle,
+So, yeah, first part of this Patreon section of the podcast is,

-Fact, Quota, Question, where people who support us on the Sydney Scheinberg level.
+who support us on the Sydney-Shineberg

-Is that right?
+level, is that right?

 Yes, the deluxe package level on Patreon.